Quick Answer

 - Inconsistent quality: Changing sound during elongation

-- Poor timing: Inconsistent 4-count duration
+- Poor timing: Inconsistent count length

 Lin Examples